These mini egg brownies are made with Cadbury mini eggs and lots of chocolate. They are a classic Easter bake and a favorite in my family every year.

 Recipe ingredients

-Other ingredients: all-purpose flour, baking powder, fine sea salt, granulated sugar, eggs (at room temperature), and vanilla extract.
+Other ingredients: All-purpose flour, unsalted butter, baking powder, fine salt, granulated sugar, eggs (room temperature), and vanilla extract.

 Melt chocolate at bain-marie:

-- Chop the chocolate roughly.
-Place it in a heatproof bowl.
-Add the cubed butter and a little bit of salt.
+- Step #1: Roughly chop the chocolate and place it in a heatproof bowl with the butter and a pinch of salt.

 Stir the batter:

-- Add the lukewarm melted chocolate mixture and combine (4).
+- Step #4: Add the melted chocolate mixture and mix until combined.

 Bake:

-Let cool completely in the pan before removing and slicing them.
+Let them cool completely in the pan before removing and slicing them.
 Otherwise, they will fall apart.

 More quick desserts